Words by David C. Obenour & Kristofer Poland

 Kris: Wrestling done right in a tabletop game?
 Rumbleslam nails it!
 It offers true “fantasy” wrestling with grappling orcs, dwarves, and other mash-ups of wrestling personalities and fantasy tropes.
 Gameplay is fast and fluid, and there seems to be an excellent balance between big, strong bruisers and wily, agile luchadores.
 The games components all look great, and there are plenty of teams and individual wrestlers available to fit any player’s style.
 Rumbleslam practically dares you to have a bunch of friends over on a lazy Sunday to throw your own pay-per-view event.
 This game rules!

 And those are the games we played at Origins 2019!
-Be sure to subscribe to our Digital Zine and follow along for more gaming interviews and features, including our upcoming coverage from Gen Con 2019!
+If you haven’t already, check out part one of our coverage, be sure to subscribe to our Digital Zine and follow along for more gaming interviews and features, including our upcoming coverage from Gen Con 2019!